Hitesh01839/Brute-force-attack-Simulator/README.md

 ## Arguments
 - --url: The URL of the target website's login page.
 - --username: The target username you want to test.
-- --passwords: A text file containing a list of potential passwords, with one password per line.
+- --passwords: A list of potential passwords.

 ## Example
 ```bash